Patients4Data is a grassroots campaign about the power of patient data to save lives.

 The frontline of medical research today is about large scale studies of anonymised Genotypic and Phenotypic data sets to design drugs and diagnostics around specific patient cohorts who the data suggests will respond best to particular treatments.
 Hundreds of disease charities and patient groups are now pioneering with NHS researchers new ways of developing ‘targeted medicines’.
 This revolution in the way we discover and develop new treatments offers extraordinary opportunities for the UK to:

-Gaining strong cross-party support both in the Commons and Lords, the Bill and Campaign has attracted significant support from patients groups, clinicians and over 70 Medical Research Charities who have specifically written in to support the aims of the Bill.
+Gaining strong cross-party support both in the Commons and Lords, the Campaign has attracted significant support from patients groups, clinicians and over 70 Medical Research Charities.